katja-beam/katja_vmstats/README.md

 ```

 **service**: Base value for the `service` field of events

+**delay_collection**: Delays the initial collection of metrics by the specified amount of milliseconds

 **collector**: A list of metrics that will be collected in the given interval(s)